-This bite-sized session will focus on introducing the technique and benefits of Mindfulness Meditation practice, in relation to our life and work.
+This bite-sized, online session will focus on introducing the technique for meditation, and benefits of making mindfulness part of your routine.

-In recent years the practice of Mindfulness Meditation has proliferated across the west from its roots in Buddhism, as scientific research now backs up the wide reaching benefits; including cultivating transformative awareness — leading to personal familiarity with how ones own mind works, and a greater sense of stability, clarity and strength of mind.
+In recent years Mindfulness has proliferated across the west from its roots in Buddhism, as scientific research now backs up the wide reaching benefits; including cultivating transformative awareness — leading to personal familiarity with how ones own mind works, and a greater sense of stability, clarity and strength of mind.

-In this practical, energising ninety-minute session we will focus on learning the technique of Mindfulness meditation and explore how and why you should make it part of your life.
+In this practical sixty-minute session we will focus on learning the technique of Mindfulness meditation and explore how and why you should make it part of your life.

 What we'll cover:

 • What Mindfulness meditation is, and what isn’t

 • The difference between formal and informal practice

 • The simple technique for Mindfulness meditation including posture, breathing and duration